top of page

 Leader Direction Comb/Slant

 If you comb or forward slant to your left, your line leader will be to your right.
 If you comb or slant to your right, your line leader will be to your left.
 Whichever way you comb or slant, your leader will be to the opposite direction.
-When reaching the wall from a comb or slant, always merge towards line leader.

 Keep in mind these directions are just a rule of thumb and may change!